Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Adaptive Inference

-Assumption \ref{h0:est}(i)(ii) bounds the complexity of the composite null hypothesis $\mathcal H_0$.
-Assumption \ref{h0:est}(i) is a very mild condition on the $L^2$--\,estimation rate of the restricted sieve NPIV estimator under the null hypothesis; see Remark \ref{rem:A1} below for low level sufficient conditions.
-Assumption \ref{h0:est}(i) implies that $\widehat {\mathtt{T}}_n$ has size control uniformly over the composite null $\mathcal H_0$.
-Assumption \ref{h0:est}(ii) imposes that the $L^2$--\,estimation rate of the restricted sieve NPIV estimator under the alternative $\mathcal H_1(\delta^\circ, \textsf r_n)$ is weakly dominated by the adaptive rate of testing; see Remark \ref{rem:smooth} below for low level sufficient conditions.
-Assumption \ref{h0:est}(ii) ensures the consistency of $\widehat {\mathtt{T}}_n$ uniformly over $\mathcal H_1(\delta^\circ, \textsf r_n)$.
-Note that Assumptions \ref{h0:est}(i)(ii) impose estimation rate conditions on $\widehat h_J^\textsc r$ under the composite null and the nonparametric alternatives, which can be viewed as NPIV extensions of the parametric estimation rate conditions imposed in \cite[Assumption 2]{horowitz2001} for testing for a parametric regression against nonparametric regressions.
-Assumption \ref{h0:est}(iii) assumes that the rank of inequalities active in finite samples increases slowly with $J$.
-This assumption is automatically satisfied when all constraints are binding with $c=1$.
+Assumption~\ref{h0:est} restricts the complexity of the composite null hypothesis $\mathcal H_{0}$.
+Assumption~\ref{h0:est}(i) implies that $\widehat {\mathtt{T}}_{n}$ has size control uniformly over the composite null $\mathcal H_{0}$.
+Assumption~\ref{h0:est}(ii) ensures the consistency of $\widehat {\mathtt{T}}_{n}$ uniformly over $\mathcal H_{1}(\delta ^{\circ}\text{\textsf r}_{n})$.
+Note that Assumption~\ref{h0:est} imposes estimation rate conditions on $\widehat h_{J}^{\text{\textsc r}}$ under the composite null and the nonparametric alternatives, which can be viewed as NPIV extensions of the parametric estimation rate conditions imposed in \citet [Assumption~2]{horowitz2001} for testing for a parametric regression against nonparametric regressions. \begin{remark}[Sufficient conditions for Assumption~\ref{h0:est}(i)] Assumption~\ref{h0:est}(i) is a very mild condition on the estimation rate (in $L^{2}$) of the restricted sieve NPIV estimator under $\mathcal H_{0}$.